ghrgriner/progress-tiles/README.md

    to shades of green.
 This example consist of 90 tiles.
 To run this example, set `FIFO_FILE_NAME=honeycomb_tiling.txt` in `show_progress.py` and rerun.

+Screenshots of the examples can be found [on the wiki](https://github.com/ghrgriner/progress-tiles/wiki/Examples).

 # Running the Program

 Run the program with `python3 show_progress.py`.
 It's not necessary to run